G4B3R-mini/Block/README.md

  # About
- Inferno is a browser for Android based off of Mozilla's geckoView for Android, Mozilla's android components, and built from Mozilla's reference-browser.
+Inferno is a browser for Android based off of Mozilla's geckoView for Android, Mozilla's Android Components, and built from Mozilla's reference-browser.
+We're not a firefox fork like most other browsers, but instead a firefox-based browser using Mozilla's Android Components.
+Although this means more code to write initially, it allows for more customizability while maintaining similarity to firefox, and less maintenance in the long term since we don't have to merge with changes made to firefox for Android.
+Hell yeah.

 # Upcoming features:
 - tabs (finally for firefox-mobile-based apps)
 - privacy